eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Datatracker

 The {{DATATRACKER}} supports the notion of Teams that are not a part of the standards development process.
 The Hackathon exists as one such Team.
 From the datatracker menu, navigate to "Other" -> "Active Teams" -> "Hackathon".
-Here exists a datatracker space for the Hackathon similar to what is available for working groups, including meeting materials, agendas, etc. Initially, there was some attempt to copy materials hosted in the {{GITHUB}} to the Datatracker.
+Here exists a datatracker space for the Hackathon similar to what is available for working groups, including meeting materials, agendas, etc. Initially, there was some attempt to copy materials hosted in the {{IETF-HACKATHON-GITHUB}} to the Datatracker.
 Now this is done only when required for integration with other IETF tooling, including to:

 * {{REQUEST-SESSIONS}} for the Hackathon kickoff and closing, and for Hackdemo Happy Hour
 * post {{AGENDAS}}